Limerick–Foynes railway line: Proposed reopening

 Since the line's closure in 2000, a number of proposals were made to reopen the line.
-In December 2018, Irish Rail sought permission to replace the unsafe Robertstown viaduct for the potential reintroduction of freight traffic with a new, single-span structure.
+In December 2018, Irish Rail sought permission to replace the unsafe Robertstown viaduct for the potential reintroduction of freight traffic with a new, single-span structure, removing the viaduct in 2023.
 The railway line is part of the EU Trans-European Transport Network (TEN-T) infrastructure, and in 2015 the Shannon Foynes Port Company received €800,000 to study the feasibility of reinstating the line.

 In July 2022, Irish Rail published a tender to contract for the rebuilding of the line.
 These works had reportedly commenced by mid-November 2022.
 In early 2023, it was announced that the tender contract had been agreed, with works on reopening the line due to commence in February 2023.
+In September 2023, the River Maigue bridge at Adare was removed for restoration and repair.

+By May 2024, the old jointed track on wooden sleepers had been removed, and laying of new concrete sleepers and rails had commenced on the route.
+The new track will be welded to form continuous welded rail.
+In November 2024, it was reported that the track laying was "expected to be largely completed" by the end of 2024.